Canvasback: Description

 It ranges from 48–56 cm in length and weighs 862–1588 g, with a wingspan of 79–89 cm.
 It is the largest species in the genus Aythya, and the largest diving duck in North America.
 Canvasbacks are similar in size to a mallard but with a heavier and more compact build.
 191 males wintering in western New York averaged 1252 g and 54 females there averaged 1154 g.
 The canvasback has a distinctive wedge-shaped head and long graceful neck.
 The adult male (drake) has a black bill, a chestnut red head and neck, a black breast, a grayish back, black rump, and a blackish brown tail.
 The drake's sides, back, and belly are white with fine vermiculation resembling the weave of a canvas, which gave rise to the bird's common name.
-The bill is blackish and the legs and feet are bluish-gray.
 The iris is bright red in the spring, but duller in the winter.
 The adult female (hen) also has a black bill, a light brown head and neck, grading into a darker brown chest and foreback.
 The sides, flanks, and back are grayish brown.
 The bill is blackish and the legs and feet are bluish-gray.
 Its sloping profile distinguishes it from other ducks.

 Breeding

 The breeding habitat of the canvasback is in North American prairie potholes.
 The bulky nest is built from vegetation in a marsh and lined with down.
 Loss of nesting habitat has caused populations to decline.
 The canvasback usually takes a new mate each year, pairing in late winter on ocean bays.
 It prefers to nest over water on permanent prairie marshes surrounded by emergent vegetation, such as cattails and bulrushes, which provide protective cover.
 Other important breeding areas are the subarctic river deltas in Saskatchewan and the interior of Alaska.

 It has a clutch size of approximately 5–11 eggs, which are greenish drab.
+The eggs measure 6–6.7 cm (2.4–2.6 in) in length and 4.2–4.6 cm (1.6–1.8 in) in width.
 The chicks are covered in down at hatching and able to leave the nest soon after.
 The canvasback sometimes lays its eggs in other canvasback nests and redheads often parasitize canvasback nests.